william-redman/rvdss-forecast/target-data/season_2024_2025/README.md

 Two main functions then retrieve and transform the data. `get_revised_data()` accesses historical weekly data, reformats it with a multi-index structure and ensures date consistency. `get_weekly_data()` retrieves data for the latest epidemiological week, determining the correct year and week from a summary file.
 It then applies the same formatting and standardization as with the historical data.

 After processing, the code saves the data in `positive_tests.csv` and `respiratory_detections.csv` files.
 If these files already exist, it checks for new entries by comparing indices, appending updated data to prevent duplication.
-After saving updates to `positive_tests.csv` and `respiratory_detections.csv`, the code consolidates both datasets into a unified file, `raw.csv`.
-The file `raw.csv` includes updated `geo_type` values and removes duplicates, keeping only the latest (**revised**) entry for each combination of `time_value`, `geo_type`, and `geo_value`.

-Finally, the code refines `raw.csv` into `data_report.csv` by selecting target columns (`COLUMNS_TARGET`) and rounding percentage values to three decimal places, creating a ready-to-analyze file with standardized weekly data across Canada.
+After saving updates to `positive_tests.csv` and `respiratory_detections.csv`, the code consolidates both datasets into a unified file, `target_rvdss_data.csv`.
+It includes updated `geo_type` values and removes duplicates, keeping only the latest (**revised**) entry for each combination of `time_value`, `geo_type`, and `geo_value`.
+It retains our target columns (`COLUMNS_TARGET`) and rounds percentage values to two decimal places, creating a ready-to-analyze file with standardized weekly data across Canada.

 ### Source Field
-For each season, the code generates three intermediary files:
+For each season, the code generates three files:

 - **positive_tests.csv**
   - Displays the percentage of positive tests for each virus by week.